 Handling OCR Drift and Layout Shifts in Scanned Lease Documents

-Layout shifts occur when document structure changes between pages or across lease versions.
-A standard triple-net lease might use single-column formatting for the premises description but switch to multi-column for operating expense reconciliations, causing fixed-position parsers to extract data from adjacent clauses or entirely wrong tables.
-In legacy portfolios, these structural variances are rarely documented, forcing automation engineers to treat each lease as a unique spatial topology rather than a predictable form.
+OCR drift typically manifests as cumulative coordinate misalignment across pages, driven by inconsistent scanner-bed calibration that produces a progressive vertical offset, JPEG or PDF compression artifacts that blur table gridlines and break column detection, and wet-ink stamps or handwritten marginalia that shift paragraph boundaries during binarization.
+A layout shift is structural rather than incremental: a triple-net lease might use single-column formatting for the premises description but switch to multi-column for operating-expense reconciliations, causing a fixed-position parser to extract from an adjacent clause or an entirely wrong table.
+In legacy portfolios these structural variances are rarely documented, so each lease behaves like a unique spatial topology rather than a predictable form.

 import cv2